 - Account information: this section includes information about accounts you have with both lenders and creditors.
 It mentions the amount of the loan or credit limit and the current outstanding balance.
 You will also see the current account status, along with the date you opened the loan or credit card and the payment history since that point.

 - Credit Inquiries: this section includes both involuntary and voluntary inquiries.
-However, only the latter impacts your credit score since it reflects applications for credit and not credit screenings for pre-qualification purposes.
+However, only the latter impacts your credit since it reflects applications for credit and not credit screenings for pre-qualification purposes.

-- Public records and collection accounts: this section includes any tax liens, suits, bankruptcies, foreclosure or wage garnishments, as reported by the state and county courts.
+- Public records and collection accounts: this section includes any tax liens, lawsuits, bankruptcies, foreclosure or wage garnishments, as reported by the state and county courts.
 Delinquent accounts that have already been sold to collection agencies are also reported here.

-When reviewing your credit report, carefully review the information in each of these categories to confirm they are accurate.
+When reviewing your TransUnion credit report, carefully review the information in each of these categories to confirm they are accurate.
 And if you spot errors, note highlight or circle them so you can know which items to dispute.

-- Accounts you don’t recognize (This is often a result of identity theft).
+- Accounts you don’t recognize (This is often a result of identity theft)

 - Incorrect account names and numbers